Disease Prevention in Women (cont.)

 HIV is the virus that causes AIDS (Acquired immune deficiency syndrome).
 While modern anti-HIV medications have significantly improved long-term survival and quality of life of HIV infected individuals, there is still no cure or vaccine.
 HIV infection is still eventually lethal in everyone who is infected.
 Therefore, preventing the spread of HIV is the most important step in preventing illness and death due to HIV infection.

-- Screening blood test for antibodies to HIV is called
+- Screening blood test for antibodies to HIV is called an ELISA test.
+Confirmatory test for antibodies to HIV is called a Western blot.

 - HIV infected individuals can remain free of symptoms for many years; they will know if they are infected ONLY if a blood test for HIV is done.
 HIV testing can be performed by a physician or at a testing center.